-The California Integrated Waste Management Board also helps these businesses by stimulating consumer demand for recycled-content products; it hosts a free RecycleStore website (online at www.ciwmb.ca.gov/RecycleStore) and offers a Recycled-Content Product Directory, which lists thousands of products available
+The California Integrated Waste Management Board also helps these businesses by stimulating consumer demand for recycled-content products; it hosts a free RecycleStore website (online at www.ciwmb.ca.gov/RecycleStore) and offers a Recycled-Content Product Directory, which lists thousands of products available for sale.

 Looney Bins, an award-winning and rapidly growing construction and demolition debris waste-hauling and recycling company in Los Angeles, credits support from RMDZ for its early growth and ongoing success.
 The company was founded in 1986 and carved out a niche in the recycling industry by contracting with Hollywood studios to deconstruct movie lot sets, finding new uses for the lumber, cardboard, metal, plastic and other salvageable components.
 It was acquired last summer by Waste Management Inc.

 RMDZ issued its first loan to Looney Bins in 1999 for $500,000 to purchase equipment and provide working capital.
 This enabled the company to begin grinding wood and drywall into mulch.
 In 2003, Looney Bins used an additional RMDZ loan to finance a new business venture, Downtown Diversion, which recycles construction and demolition debris.
 By 2006, Downtown Diversion had become the nation’s top recycler of construction and demolition debris, diverting as much as 50,000 tons of materials away from California landfills annually.